 The mad artist who never stopped painting

-When you create you are absorbed, you don’t realize the time passing, you don’t need a human near, you are preoccupide by just creating, you even forget about yourself.
+When you create you are absorbed, you don’t realize the time passing, you don’t need a human near, you are preoccupied with just creating, you even forget about yourself.

-When you view art, you are absorbed into someone else’s creation, you search for a meaning, for your own vision, for an answer, as small as it may be.
-Art is freedom, the freedom to create, to dream for the impossible and to put it on a paper, to look at it and to search for your own imagination.
+When you view art, you are absorbed into someone else’s creation, you search for meaning, for your own vision, for an answer, as small as it may be.
+Art is freedom, the freedom to create, to dream for the impossible and to put it on paper, to look at it, and to search for your own imagination.

-Such freedom maybe what Vincent Van Gogh searched for.
+Such freedom may be what Vincent Van Gogh searched for.
 Is it so that madness is a prison or maybe the freedom of the mind?
 What is interesting is that the mad painter, Van Gogh, never forgot to follow his passion, painting, even when he had his first breakdown, on the 23rd of December 1888.
 On that night Van Gogh cut his ear and sent it to a lady companion, named Rachel.
-Signs of his personality disorder are found in his boderline behavior.
-On the one hand he had a strong religious fanaticism and on the other hand he had failed love experiences.
+Signs of his personality disorder are found in his borderline behavior.
+On the one hand, he had a strong religious fanaticism and on the other hand, he had failed love experiences.
 He was also deeply disappointed in life and felt non-integrated in his own environment.

 About all these sufferings he wrote to his brother before the “ear” incident.
 He said that his deep disappointment is caused by the “despair in which I live due to failure of each action I undertook so far and for which I deserve a thousand reprimands”.

 In the period he painted this masterpiece he was confined to the Saint Remy Asylum.
 The painting represents an impressive demonstration of the uniqueness of how he perceives and interprets nature.
-In that period at Saint Remy he lost his faith so in order to find his inner peace he used to paint at night.
+In that period at Saint Remy, he lost his faith so in order to find the inner peace he used to paint at night.